AryByt/Are-Ya-Da-Leagues/README.md

 ## Project Description

 You can view teams and their last few games.
-You can see some information about the club.You can aslo add your soccer team and league.
-You discussing how your team is doing.
-It also
+You can see some information about the clubs and their official websites.You can aslo add your soccer team.
+You discussing how your team is doing and talk about everything soccer.

 ## Wireframes